Frequently Asked Questions - Enforcement

 Question: How is a complaint filed?

-If you would like to mail in your complaint, a printable complaint form is available from the Forms page on this website for both Appraiser Complaint Form and AMC Complaint Form.
+If you would like to mail in your complaint, a printable complaint form is available from the Forms page on this website for the BREA Complaint Form.
 A complaint form will also be mailed to you by contacting BREA by phone or mail.
 Complete the form and send it, along with relevant documents, to: BREA, Enforcement Unit, 3075 Prospect Park Drive, Suite 190, Rancho Cordova, CA 95670.

 Question: Who typically files complaints?